alvaroreig/pocket2kindle/README.md

 # pocket2kindle

+THIS SOFTWARE DOESN'T WORK RIGHT DUE TO A CRITICAL BUG IN IT'S MAIN DEPENDENCY ( check https://github.com/mmagnus/Pocket-Plus-Calibre-Plugin/issues/9 ).
+A PATCH WILL BE SUBMITTED AS SOON AS THE DEPENDENCY IS FIXED.

 [![Build Status](https://travis-ci.org/alvaroreig/pocket2kindle.svg?branch=master)](https://travis-ci.org/alvaroreig/pocket2kindle) [![Coverage Status](https://coveralls.io/repos/github/alvaroreig/pocket2kindle/badge.svg?branch=feature_proper_testing)](https://coveralls.io/github/alvaroreig/pocket2kindle?branch=feature_proper_testing)

 Simple script that uses calibre to generate an ebook with the bookmarks stored in Pocket, sends it to the specified (kindle) email address and then archives all the sent bookmarks.